How Much Does an Electrical Inspection Cost?

 Key questions to ask your electrical inspector

-Your electrical inspector should have a good grasp of what he needs to do, but it never hurts to ask questions to ensure he covers all the necessary points.
+Your electrical inspector should have a good grasp of what they need to do, but it never hurts to ask questions to ensure they cover all the necessary points.
 Some good starting points are:

 The bottom line